sanitswain/java8tips/funcinterfaces.rst

 - Function<String, Integer> func = str -> str.length();
 - Supplier<Address> sup = () -> emp.getAddress();

-Though java8 talks about removing boilerplace codes, there is an efficient way called `method references` to build these lambdas which will be more clear and readable.
+Though java8 talks about removing boiler-plate codes, there is an efficient way called `method references` to build these lambdas which will be more clear and readable.
 If we rewrite above two lambda expressions using method reference technique then the representations will be ``String::length`` and ``emp::getAddress``.
 These representation clearly says we are trying to call length method of a string in first case and getAddess in the second.

-**Syntax**: <target reference>::<method name>
+**Syntax**: <target reference> **::** <method name>

-Above is the syntax for creating method references where the target reference will be placed before the delimeter :: and then the name of method.
+Above is the syntax for creating method references where the target reference will be placed before the delimeter **::** and then the name of method.
 There are three kinds of method references exists.

 - Reference to static method:
     ``Consumer<List<Integer>> c = Collections::sort;`` is an example of method reference for static methods.
 Compiler will automatically consider it as ``(list) -> Collections.sort(list)``.
 Here the target type will be the class name that contains the static method.